 The second part was more laid back.
 I visited Isafjordur but did not know what to do there.

 The third part is the one about which I will tell you here.
-I arrived at Akureyri, my plan was loose and I was not sure how and when will I go back to Reykjavik.
+I arrived at Akureyri, my plan was loose and I was not sure how and when will I go back to Reykjavik, the capital.

 First part – excursions

 My whole trip was 10 days, so if you subtract days of transferring from one place to another, also flights from my home to Reykjavik, not that much time is left.
-2 days were significant amount of time.
+2 days was a significant amount of time.

 Second part – Isafjordur

-Next part of the trip were less planned.
+Next part of the trip was less planned.
 I had a ticket to Isafjordur and back.
-No busses were operating during winter so I needed to fly.
+No buses were operating during winter so I needed to fly.

 What to do in Isafjordur I had no idea.
 I just wanted to visit this stunning remote city.